 The overall result is a patchwork of state limitations on abortion throughout pregnancy that leaves many women unable to receive the care they need.

 Last menstrual period (LMP): The beginning of pregnancy calculated from the start of the most recent menstrual period.
 An average pregnancy lasts approximately 40 weeks from this point.

 Postfertilization: The beginning of pregnancy calculated from the date of conception; 20 weeks postfertilization is equivalent to 22 weeks LMP.

 Postimplantation: The beginning of pregnancy calculated from the date of embryo implantation; 24 weeks postimplantation is equivalent to 27 weeks LMP.

 General health: Defined by an individual doctor and includes the patient’s mental and emotional health.

 Physical health: Applies only to the physical function of the patient’s body and may even be restricted to major bodily functions.

 Viability: The point at which a fetus can sustain survival outside the womb.
 Determined based on the fetus’s developmental progress and may vary by pregnancy.
 A fetus generally reaches viability between 24 and 28 weeks LMP.

-- 8 states (including one with two different bans) have attempted to ban abortion before viability but have been stopped by court order.
+- 14 states (including four with two different bans) have attempted to ban abortion before viability but have been stopped by court order.
 Several of these states still have bans in effect at a later point in pregnancy.